Isaac Jogues: Early missions

 In 1636 missionary fathers Brébeuf, Charles Lallemant and Massé returned from New France.
 They told Jogues of the hardships, treacheries, and tortures which ordinarily awaited missionaries in New France.
-Their accounts however, increased Jogues' desire to "devote himself to labour there for the conversion and welfare of the natives".
+Their accounts however, increased Jogues's desire to "devote himself to labour there for the conversion and welfare of the natives".
 Soon after Jogues was ordained, he accepted service in the missions and embarked to New France with several other missionaries, among them Charles Garnier.
-Jogues was assigned as a missionary to the Huron and Algonquian peoples; both were allies of the French in Quebec.
+Jogues was assigned as a missionary to the Huron and Algonquian peoples; both were allies of the French in New France.

 Jogues sailed from France on 8 April 1636, and eight weeks later, his ship dropped anchor in the Baie des Chaleurs.
-Jogues arrived in Quebec only several weeks later, on 2 July.
+Jogues arrived in Quebec City only several weeks later, on 2 July.
 On arrival, Jogues wrote to his mother: "I do not know it is to enter Heaven, but this I know—that it would be difficult to experience in this world a joy more excessive and more overflowing than I felt in setting foot in the New World, and celebrating my first Mass on the day of Visitation."

-Jogues joined Jean de Brébeuf, the Superior of the Jesuit Mission, at their settlement on Lake Huron, the village of St-Joseph (Ihonatiria), on 11 September.
+Jogues joined Jean de Brébeuf, the superior of the Jesuit mission, at their settlement on Lake Huron, the village of St-Joseph (Ihonatiria), on 11 September.
 Upon his arrival, Jogues was stricken by fever.
 Soon after that, a similar epidemic broke out among other Jesuits and the native people.
-Due to recurring epidemics, the Huron blamed the Black Coats, as they called the Jesuits, threatening to kill them all.
+Due to recurring epidemics, the Huron blamed the "Black Coats", as they called the Jesuits, threatening to kill them all.
 Father Brébeuf conciliated them, and by the following year, relations had improved as evidenced by one of his reports: "We are gladly heard, and there is scarcely a village that has not invited us to go to it...
 And at last, it is understood from our whole conduct that we have not come to buy skins or to carry on any traffic, but solely to teach them and to procure them their souls' health."